Texas governor pardons ex-Army sergeant convicted of killing Black Lives Matter protester

 AUSTIN, Texas (AP) — Texas Gov. Greg Abbott issued a full pardon Thursday for a former U.S. Army sergeant convicted of murder for fatally shooting an armed demonstrator in 2020 during nationwide protests against police violence and racial injustice.

-Abbott announced the pardon just a few minutes after the Texas Board of Pardons and Paroles announced that it unanimously recommended that Daniel Perry be pardoned and have his firerams rights restored.
-Perry has been held in state prison on a 25-year sentence since his conviction in 2023 in the killing of Garrett Foster.
+Abbott announced the pardon shortly after the Texas Board of Pardons and Paroles announced a unanimous recommendation that Daniel Perry be pardoned and have his firearms rights restored.

-Abbott, a Republican, had previously previously ordered the board to review Perry’s case and said he would sign a pardon if recommended.
-Under Texas law, the governor cannot issue a pardon without a recommendation from the board, which the governor appoints.
+Perry had been in state prison on a 25-year sentence since his 2023 conviction in the killing of Garrett Foster, and was released shortly after the pardon, a prison spokeswoman said.

+Perry, who is white, was working as a ride-share driver when his car approached a demonstration in Austin.
+Prosecutors said he could have driven away from the confrontation with Foster, a white Air Force veteran who witnesses said never raised his gun.

 “Texas has one of the strongest ‘Stand Your Ground’ laws of self-defense that cannot be nullified by a jury or a progressive district attorney,” Abbott said.